 - Never connect to a Wi-Fi HotSpot until you have verified the authenticity of the connection from an individual directly associated with the HotSpot.
 So if you walk into a coffee shop and your smartphone picks up a free Wi-Fi HotSpot that sounds like it is for the coffee shop customers, make sure to confirm with one of the staff before you connect to it.
 Hackers usually set up their data traps in public places.

-Every time you make a phone call, or use internet on your device, the NSA collects your data without any regard for legal or ethical obligations/principles.
+Every time you make a phone call or use the internet on your device, the NSA collects your data without any regard for legal or ethical obligations/principles.
 What started off as the PRISM surveillance program in 2007, has grown to a point where the NSA is now collecting users’ data from at least nine tech giants of the cyber world.

 We do not mean to offend anyone but people who believe that complete internet freedom still exists are either shortsighted or have no idea about the unchecked surveillance demons of the internet.
-It may be hard to believe, but the US government has been regularly monitoring your communication over phone calls, emails, VoIP services and other internet means since (at least) 2001.
+It may be hard to believe, but the US government has been regularly monitoring your communication over phone calls, emails, VoIP services and other internet mean since (at least) 2001.

-If you think you are safe from the unjustifiable online surveillance because you have done no harm to anyone, you are sadly mistaken.
+If you think you are safe from unjustifiable online surveillance because you have done no harm to anyone, you are sadly mistaken.
 The US government states very clearly that it will do EVERYTHING to ensure that the general public remains safe and peace prevails in the region.

 A simple and short answer to this question is: no. The official NSA website has a map that is meant to describe the degree of surveillance that is carried out across the world.
 For the record, this map is bull!